NixBio/IS-Seq-python3/README.md

     cd IS-Seq-python3
     git lfs pull

-    # Install Docker by useing the following link on your system
+    # Install Docker by using the following link on your system

     https://docs.docker.com/engine/install/